Russia Invades Ukraine

 As illustrated by the chart below, stocks bottom just before the invasion.

 As we have been discussing over the last several weeks, the tug of war between managing risk and managing inflation will continue and has become more complicated with the invasion of Ukraine.
 We will continue to reposition portfolios as new data presents itself and we will continue to hedge our portfolio within each portfolio’s mandate.
-A combination of equities, cash, and dynamic asset allocation may play a nice complement to a sound financial plan where clients can establish comfortable cash levels, and risk off assets like annuities and structured notes.
+A combination of equities, cash, and dynamic asset allocation may play a nice complement to a sound financial plan where clients can establish comfortable cash levels, and risk-off assets like annuities and structured notes.

 The overarching goal when we construct portfolios is to optimize risk-adjusted returns and minimize downside risk; however, we are not immune from volatility as we maintain risk on assets and attempt to hedge risk.
-So, although we are going through a storm, we believe the storm will pass and that well-built portfolios and fundamentally strong companies like Apple and Microsoft have a higher probability of being higher in the futures rather than lower.
+So, although we are going through a storm, we believe the storm will pass and that well-built portfolios and fundamentally strong companies like Apple and Microsoft have a higher probability of being higher in the future rather than lower.

 We will continue to pray for the people of Ukraine and Russia, and we pray that our investors will stay emotionally strong and will not let short-term volatility overshadow longer-term investing principles.